wgomg/itzamna/doc.md

 ### System Design

 The Document Processing Service is built as a Go microservice with an embedded Python component for semantic matching.
-The architecture follows a pipeline pattern where documents flow through sequential processing stages.
+The architecture follows a pipeline pattern where documents flow through sequential processing stages with intelligent caching and performance optimizations.

 ### Core Design Principles

 1. **Separation of Concerns**: Each component has a single responsibility
 2. **Concurrency First**: Designed for parallel processing from the ground up
-3. **Resource Efficiency**: Optimized for low-resource environments
+3. **Resource Efficiency**: Optimized for low-resource environments with intelligent caching
 4. **Extensibility**: Interfaces and factories allow for easy component replacement
 5. **Manual Recovery**: Support for processing missed documents via API
 6. **Observability**: Automatic request tracing and detailed logging
+7. **Performance Optimization**: Cache warm-up at startup for optimal first-request performance

 ## Component Architecture